psons/tlog/docs/Tlog User Documentation.md

 A primary goal of Tlog is to provide a small focused and achievable list of about 3 tasks for each day.
 Those tasks are the right tasks to work on because they reflect your highest priorities and obligations based on your goals and plans.
-(You still have to decide what those priorities are, but not every day, because they do not change every day!)
+(You still have to decide what those priorities are, but not every day, because they do not change every day!  )

 The flow and terminology of tlog is that of a single day single person Scrum Sprint.

 [link to a finalized document summarizing features and Philosophy ]
+ - About Goals and OKRs https://www.whatmatters.com/faqs/okr-meaning-definition-example

 TaskLog is especially well suited to analytical work where your effort is to document and communicate resolutions to issues, or build software systems.